 Introducing Visitor Feedback: Hear From Every Person Who Scans

 Wayfinding is supposed to help visitors find things.
 But until now, when something did not work — a marker in the wrong place, a confusing name, a QR code peeling off a wall — visitors had no easy way to tell you.
 They just got lost, got frustrated, and either asked staff or left.
-Today we are shipping visitor feedback: a quiet "Was this helpful?" prompt at the bottom of every scan page, plus a "Report issue" link for specific problems.
-Responses flow into an inbox built for busy ops teams — one screen, one click to mark resolved.
+Today we are shipping visitor feedback: a simple "Report issue" link on every scan page.
+Visitors describe the problem in their own words — a short description is required — and reports flow into an inbox built for busy ops teams: one screen, one click to mark resolved.

 The feedback gap in wayfinding